esphome/esphome-docs/components/weikai.rst

 -------------------------

 The ``wk2132_i2c`` ``wk2212_i2c`` ``wk2204_i2c`` ``wk2168_i2c`` components allows you
-to connect the Weika chip with ESPHome via an :ref:`I²C <i2c>` bus.
+to connect the WeiKai chip with ESPHome via an :ref:`I²C <i2c>` bus.
-Up to four Weikai chips can be connected to an I²C controller board, effectively expanding the available hardware serial ports.
+Up to four WeiKai chips can be connected to an I²C controller board, effectively expanding the available hardware serial ports.
 The base addresses of these boards are defined by the positions of two switches, A0 and A1, on the board.

-..  list-table:: Weikai address selection
+..  list-table:: WeiKai address selection
     :header-rows: 1
     :width: 350px
     :align: center